progesterone (for hormone replacement therapy)

 - have a history of blood clots (e.g., pulmonary embolism, deep vein thrombosis) or blood clotting disorders

-- have a tumour dependent on progesterone or estrogen (e.g., breast or endometrial cancer)
+- have a tumour dependent on progesterone or estrogen for growth (e.g., breast or endometrial cancer)

 - have active liver disease